UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 ## Masked Arrays

-A very useful tool that numpy provides for working with experimental data is the masked array.
+A very useful tool that NumPy provides for working with experimental data is the masked array.
 When you are taking data from an experiment you always have some data which are not present, or with a bad signal to noise ratio, or that you cannot use for some other reason.
 This function allows you to select which data you wish to work with within your dataset.

-Masked arrays associate a numpy array with another array composed only of boolean values (True or False).
-These tell numpy whether to use (or not) the respective element.
+Masked arrays associate a NumPy array with another array composed only of boolean values (True or False).
+These tell NumPy whether to use (or not) the respective element.

 To demonstrate this we are going to create a Gaussian function and use it to generate an example dataset and generate a plot.
 We will then add some noise to it and use a masked array to filter out the noisy data.
 This represents the kind of processing that can be used for datasets such as a seismographs, where we would wish to isolate single events from noisy background data.